iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

 # Association Rule Mining

-Association rule mining (also known as Association Rule Learning) is a typical technique for determining relationships (co-occurrence) between many variables.
-It is mostly used in grocery stores, e-commerce websites, and other similar establishments, in addition to massive transactional databases.
+Association rule mining, also known as Association Rule Learning, is a popular technique for identifying relationships (or co-occurrences) between multiple variables.
+It is widely applied in contexts such as grocery stores, e-commerce websites, and other similar establishments to uncover patterns in customer behavior.
+Additionally, it is highly effective for analyzing massive transactional databases, enabling businesses to optimize inventory, recommend products, and enhance customer experience.

 **Amazon knows what else you want to buy when you order something on their site.** This is a very prevalent example in our daily life.
 Spotify works on the same principle: they know what song you want to listen to next.